jordantrujillo/ps-batchprinting/README.md

 # PS-BatchPrinting
 Batch Printing with PowerShell

+# Updates
+I will be updating this code soon.
+I slapped it together while doing research and it came out very linear and I plan on creating it with functions.

 # Inspiration
 I needed something simple to do batch printing, that I could share with end users.
 I did a bunch of research and couldn't find anything usable for average users that wasn't a costly commercial product.